aleesteele/aleesteele.github.io/writing.md

 From 2021 to 2022, I maintained a <a href="https://notes.aleesteele.com/">digital garden</a> (now archived), alongside my MA research.
 These days, most of my notes and inspiration live on [Are.na](https://www.are.na/anne-lee-steele) and <a href="http://instagram.com/anneleesteele">Instagram</a>.
 As I've written [here](https://twitter.com/aleesteele/status/1687410000329678851) and [here](https://post.lurk.org/@aleesteele/110830839366429110), I use social spaces as places for for thinking out loud and gathering ideas in public.

 Hope you enjoy exploring!
-If something resonates, feel free to [get in touch](mailto:aleesteele@gmail.com) with reflections or thoughts of your own.
+If something resonates, feel free to share reflections or thoughts of your own.

 {% include all-blog-list.html %}